xaperret/notes/Docker.md

 	- • Every RUN, COPY and ADD line creates a new layer
 	- each layer represents a delta of the changes from previous layer • what is present in a layer can never be removed!
 - docker export
-	- exports a container’s filesystem into a tar archive (to stdout) • archive contains the filesystem only
+	- exports a contenueur’s filesystem into a tar archive (to stdout) • archive contains the filesystem only
 	- docker import
 - docker save
 	- saves an image’s filesystem into a tar archive (to stdout) • archive contains the various layers’ contents (filesystem) and image meta-data (e.g. entry-point, etc.)